boeightai/rubiks-algorithm-translator/README.md

 ## 📞 Support

 For issues or questions:
-- Open an issue on [GitHub Issues](https://github.com/your-repo/issues)
+- Open an issue in this repository's Issues tab
 - Include browser/device information for bug reports
 - Provide steps to reproduce any issues
 - Check existing issues before creating new ones